akka/akka/akka-docs/src/main/paradox/stream/operators/ActorFlow/ask.md

 ## Examples

-The `ActorFlow.ask` sends a message to the actor which expects `Asking` messages which contain the actor ref for replies of type `Reply`.
-When it receives a reply, it emits it  and the `map` extracts the message `String`.
+The `ActorFlow.ask` sends a message to the actor.
+The actor expects `Asking` messages which contain the actor ref for replies of type `Reply`.
+When the actor for replies receives a reply, the `ActorFlow.ask` stream stage emits the reply and the `map` extracts the message `String`.

 Scala
 :  @@snip [ask.scala](/akka-stream-typed/src/test/scala/docs/scaladsl/ActorFlowSpec.scala) { #imports #ask-actor #ask }